-In the second half of last century, the agrifood system has been invested by rapid and radical changes.
-The transformation of productive organizations, "going from craft and local models to industrial models" (Belliggiano, 2009), has led to progressive increase in geographic and cultural distance between consumers and producers, as well as high environmental impact, due to intensive preparation, processing and packaging techniques and long distance transport.
-The industrialized food supply model was characterized by large scale food processing firms and supermarkets chains dominating the scene in the framework of a fast-growing globalized food system.
+In the second half of last century, the agri-food system has been invested by rapid and radical changes.
+The dominant organizational model of the agro-food system was characterized by long distances between producers and consumers with a consequent high environmental impact.
+In fact, in the industrialized food supply model, large scale food processing firms and supermarkets chains dominated the scene, in the framework of a fast-growing globalized food system.